10 Things to Know Before Shopping for Groceries at Walmart

 Order your groceries for pickup or delivery.

-When you’re busy, the last thing you need on your mind is grocery shopping.
-That’s why Walmart has made it easy to get the food you and your family needs without the hassle of pushing around a shopping cart in a congested store on a weeknight and trying to keep your kids from peeking in the toy section.
+In light of the COVID-19 pandemic, Walmart has made it easy for you to get the food you and your family need.
 Use the Walmart Grocery site or the Walmart Grocery app to make your shopping list.
-Once you’ve finalized your choices, select a time slot that works for your schedule and drive to your local Walmart for pickup.
+Once you've finalized your choices, select a time slot that works for your schedule and drive to your local Walmart for pickup.

 Walmart will price match for online grocery orders.